-1. Compl ete 6 c redits from the following courses: ANTR Human Gross Anatomy for Pre-Health Professionals3 BS 161 Cell and Molecular Biology PSL 250 Introductory Physiology4 PSL 310 Physiology for Pre-Health Professionals4 2.
-Compl ete 6 c redits from the following courses: ECE 445 Biomedical Instrumentation ECE 446 Biomedical Signal Processing ECE 447 Introduction to Biomedical Imaging ECE 448 Modeling and Analysis of Bioelectrical Systems 3 ECE 449 Fundamentals of Acoustics 3.
-Compl ete 3 c redits from the following courses:
+1. Comple ANTR BS PSL redits from the following courses: Human Gross Anatomy for Pre-Health Professionals3 Cell and Molecular Biology

+PSL 310 Physiology for Pre-Health Professionals

+2. redits from the following courses:

+BE 444 Biosensors for Medical Diagnostics

+ECE 445 Biomedical Instrumentation

+ECE 446 Biomedical Signal Processing

+ECE 447 Introduction to Biomedical Imaging

+ECE 448 Modeling and Analysis of Bioelectrical Systems 3

+ECE 449 Fundamentals of Acoustics

+Studen its may enroll in 3 or 4 credits of ECE 490 or 491 with biomedical

+engine ering c ontent as approved by the student's advisor for partial ful-

+fillment of this requirement.